-Using the bridge designer you can generate Java or .NET C# classes that provide host access capability to your CICS 3270 Bridge applications.
+Using the bridge designer you can generate Java, .NET C#, or VBI Script Java classes that provide host access capability to your CICS 3270 Bridge applications.

 Your project consists of API calls to the Bridge installed on the CICS host.
 API calls are added to your project by recording them or by manually inserting them into the API Calls view.

 Your application may require variable input or output.
 For example, to provide your users with information about individual customers, you can use the designer to create a variable called customerName that is assigned to the appropriate field in your host application.
 Variables you create in the designer are created and referenced in the generated code.

 You can make the Bridge API code more efficient by combining calls to the host using the optimization feature.
 This feature demonstrates some host-communication-saving combinations, and provides examples of others that you can implement in your code.

 A log is available to view executed project API calls results, as well as the Live Interaction view that shows the state of the host at each stage.
 You can use these options to test your project with varied input, to ensure that the host access code provides the correst response from the host application, before moving on to the next step.